jeffikus/pulse/README.md

 Pulse by [Jeffikus](http://jeffikus.com/ "Jeffikus") is an example plugin for the Heartbeat API!
 It is a starting point for building your Heartbeat functionality into your WordPress powered application or plugin.

+The plugin basically does the following:

+* Outputs console data for a logged in user - the object will state that the user is logged in
+* Outputs console data for a non logged in user - the object will state that the user is not logged in

 # Why on Github and not WordPress.org

-[WordPress.org](http://wordpress.org/ "WordPress") is where your finished plugins should go (assuming they are free) while this plugin doesn't actually perform any function or add value on its own - you need to make the magic happen :-) The main reason for hosting it here is so you can easily fork it for your own projects and send me pull requests for updates/suggestions!
+[WordPress.org](http://wordpress.org/ "WordPress") is where your finished plugins should go (assuming they are free) - while this plugin doesn't actually perform any function or add value on its own - you need to make the magic happen :-)

+The main reason for hosting it on Github is so you can easily fork it for your own projects, and send pull requests for updates/suggestions!

 # What can I do with Heartbeat?